AnyChart/docs.anychart.com/Maps/Connector_Maps.md

 ### Array notation

-When we represent the data in the array mode, we don't need to mention the names of the default adjusted parameters.
+When the data is being represented in the array mode, it's not necessary to mention the names of the default adjusted parameters.

 ```
 	var data = anychart.data.set([